 The student will consult with potential faculty, the student's academic advisor, and the doctoral program coordinator to select a dissertation chairperson who will guide the student through the dissertation process.
 The chairperson of the dissertation committee must be a member of the Department of Nursing and Allied Health Professions and be approved by the School of Graduate Studies and Research to teach doctoral-level courses.
-The student and dissertation chairperson will collaborate in the selection of the other members of the committee.
-The dissertation committee will consist of at least three members, all of whom must hold an earned doctorate.
+The student and dissertation committee will consist of at least three members, all of whom must hold an earned doctorate.
 In addition to the dissertation chairperson, at least one other member must be from the Department of Nursing and Allied Health Professions.
 Other dissertation committee members may be qualified individuals from within or outside of the university, subject to approval by the dissertation chairperson, the doctoral program committee, and the Graduate Dean and APSCUF meet and discuss (if appropriate).
 A curriculum vitae is required for all members from outside the university.
 The dissertation committee composition will require final approval by the doctoral program committee and the Graduate Dean.